coallege/Fa20.CIS.D035A.62Z/README.md

 The instructions for each lab are pretty much untouched except for some basic formatting to make it barely readable.
+I had to include them just so that everyone can partake in the suffering that is trying to understand them.

 ## Learnings